 Materials—The weight of the paper used in a mailing must also be within specified standards.
 Paper that is too light in weight will not work.
 For example, postcard stock must weigh at least 9 points; anything lighter will be rejected for automation, and discounts will be lost.
 Paper that is too thick to be flexible will also be rejected.
 Other material aspects will affect automation, such as clasps, strings or buttons, or enclosures that make the piece too bulky to run through the post office’s equipment.

 Self-Mailers—Items to be mailed without an envelope must be produced to certain standards in size, weight, folding, and sealing.
 Tab closures or fugitive glue is required; the number and placement of the tabs or glue dots depend on the size and style of the piece.

-Barcoding—The post office uses barcoding for both outgoing and reply mail.
+Barcoding—The post office uses barcoding for both outgoing mail and reply mail.
 The specifications for barcodes are very strict, both in their creation and placement, and their ultimate purpose.
-For example, the barcode for a business reply permit must be laid into the document with precise placement, and the barcode must match exactly the address on the piece; it must be printed exactly as it is on the original permit application on file at the post office.
-On outgoing mail the barcode contains a wide array of information, not just the delivery address.
+The Intelligent Mail Barcode (IMb) is used on most automated letter and flat mail and contains a wide array of information, not just the delivery address.
 It tells the post office the class of mail and who mailed it among other things.
-At Phillips we encode a unique sequence number in the barcode that allows us to track the mail and report on delivery times, even track the mail down to a single piece.
+At Phillips, we encode a unique sequence number in the barcode that allows us to track the mail and report on delivery times, even track the mail down to a single piece.

-Addressing—The post office specifies that the outgoing address must fall within certain tolerances in the layout.
-Also, the type style and size must meet standards.
-Typefaces that are unusual may not be read by the equipment, as well as type that is too light.
-Type that is too small, or too large, will not
+Addressing—The post office specifies that the outgoing address must fall within certain tolerances in the layout including the type style and size.
+Typefaces that are unusual like script fonts may not be read by the OCR equipment, as well as type that is too light, too small or two big.

 Getting It Right